 The ability to be broken down and decomposed by living organisms (bacteria, plants, and animals)

 This term sounds better.
 Biodegradable is still an umbrella term, and most products, if given enough time, would biodegrade.
 Unfortunately, “bio” refers to the organisms breaking the item down, not the item itself breaking down.
 There frequently remains plenty of harmful residue (such as microplastics or metals).

 The ability to disintegrate into natural components in a certain environment, with no remaining toxicity

 Now we’re talking!
 Certified compostable products are made from natural ingredients (think sugarcane or corn pulp) with NO added plastics or other harmful chemicals.
 There is an established breakdown time limit as well, usually 90 days.
-The only drawback of compostable products is that they sometimes need more specific conditions to degrade than just throwing them under a pile of dirt in your backyard.
+The only drawback of compostable products is that they sometimes need more specific conditions to break down than just throwing them under a pile of dirt in your backyard.
 Compostable plastics, for example, will degrade much more quickly by a professional process, with specific heat and pressure levels.